sheheran/water-level-sensor-esp-idf/bluedroid-ble/Readme.txt

 -	Next, the controller is enabled in BLE Mode.
 (Other Modes:  Bluetooth not running, BLE mode, BT Classic mode, Dual mode)

 -	After the initialization of the BT controller, the Bluedroid stack, which includes the common definitions and APIs for both BT Classic and BLE, is initialized and enabled.

-	The Bluetooth stack is up and running at this point in the program flow,
+-	The Bluetooth stack is up and running at this point in the program flow, however the functionality of the application has not been defined yet.

 -	The functionality is defined by reacting to events such as what happens when another device tries to read or write parameters and establish a connection.
 	GAP and GATT event handler managers,